pytorch/torchchat/docs/ADVANCED-USERS.md

 ```

 To squeeze out a little bit more performance, you can also compile the
-prefill with --compile_prefill.
+prefill with `--compile_prefill`.
 This will increase compilation times
 though.
-The --compile-prefill option requires --parallel-prefill,
+The `--compile-prefill` option requires `--parallel-prefill`,
 which are not available for exported DSO and PTE models.

 ## Eval

-For an introduction to the model evaluation tool `eval`, please see the introductury
+For an introduction to the model evaluation tool `eval`, please see the introductory
 README.

 In addition to running eval on models in eager mode (optionally
-compiled with `torch.compile()`, you can also load dso and pte models
+compiled with `torch.compile()`), you can also load dso and pte models
 back into the generate.py tool.
 This will allow you to run any tests
 and evaluations that you want to run on the exported models without
-requiring changes to your test harnesses and evaluation scripts,
+requiring changes to your test harnesses and evaluation scripts.

 ## Export